mayconbeserra/training-java-currency-conversion/README.md

 ### European Central Bank URL

 I have checked the link sent in the task to make it easy, and there was one XML URL too.
-Therefore,  I decided to use it instead of the HTML page.

-To speed up the development,
+Therefore, I decided to use it instead of the HTML page to speed up the development.

-the FXService expects a list of central bank service.
-The idea there was to make it return the best exchange rates in all the central bank available.
+In addition, the FXService expects a list of central bank service.
+The idea there was to make it easy to return the best exchange rates in all the central banks available.

 ### BigDecimal type